Exploring Heartwood Forest in Hertfordshire

 Heartwood Forest bluebells

-Heartwood Forest is one of the best places in Hertfordshire to visit bluebells in the spring (usually between mid-April and mid-May).
+Heartwood Forest is one of the best places in Hertfordshire to visit bluebells and a beautiful place if you are looking for outdoor activities in the spring (usually between mid-April and mid-May).
 Bluebells are protected under the Wildlife and Countryside Act and every care is taken to make sure that the bluebells in the bluebell woods are not trampled.

 Please stay to the paths when visiting the bluebells.
 Even after the bluebells have seemingly finished, they remain fragile.